 Photo 1: Change the oil and filter

 Loosen the air filter cover screw and drop the cover down.
 Pull out the old air filter and press in the new one (make sure the paper pleats are facing out).
 Replace the cover and firmly tighten the cover screw.

-It's just plain smart to tune up your lawn mower every spring.
+It’s just plain smart to tune up your lawn mower, or tune up a lawn tractor with these tips, every spring.
 According to manufacturer Briggs & Stratton, a tune-up can increase fuel economy by a third, extend the life of the engine, reduce repair costs and decrease emissions by up to 50 percent.